swapon15/machine_learning/README.md

 # machine_learning
-all the common useful ML algorithms
+All the common useful ML algorithms